super-useful/su-apiserver/README.md

 #### transformers/

-A hash of `string` / `Function*`  pairs denoting the transofmer name and the implementing generator.
+A hash of `string` / `GeneratorFunction`  pairs denoting the transofmer name and the implementing generator.